 Fresh garden-grown lettuce is the best!
 There’s just no comparison to grocery store lettuce.
 Aside from tomatoes, we can’t think of a garden vegetable that is so different when homegrown.
 And lettuce is so easy to grow!

-Cut-and-come-again salad leaves are quick and easy to grow and small enough to fit into almost any container, making them perfect for gardeners with limited time or space.
+Cut-and-come-again salad leaves are also quick and small enough to fit into almost any container, making them perfect for gardeners with limited time or space.

 What You Need